 If you are experiencing the symptoms of a collapsed disc while working, there are a number of steps you can take throughout your day to limit the discomfort you are feeling.
 Some examples include:

-- Take mini-breaks – If possible, take frequent, quick breaks throughout your day to keep from becoming sedentary.
+- Take small breaks.
+If possible, take frequent, quick breaks throughout your day to keep from becoming sedentary.
 Taking a walk to the water cooler or down the hall can make a significant difference.

-- Practice good posture – By keeping your feet flat, your knees in front, your chin level and your shoulders back, you take pressure off the spinal canal and can limit pain.
+- Practice good posture.
+By keeping your feet flat, your knees in front, your chin level and your shoulders back, you take pressure off the spinal column and potentially limit pain.

-- Avoid work-related stress – If you are feeling overwhelmed or overworked take a moment to step away.
-Practice breathing exercises or anything else to release tension.
+- Avoid work-related stress.
+If you are feeling overwhelmed or overworked, take a moment to step away.
+Practice breathing exercises to release tension.

-- Ask your physician about medication – Often there are over-the-counter or low-dose medications that can alleviate pain, muscle tightness and swelling without causing drowsiness.
+- Ask your physician about medication.
+Often there are over-the-counter or low-dose medications that can relieve pain, muscle tightness and swelling without causing drowsiness.

 Chronic neck and back pain can have a real effect on your quality of life.
-If after several weeks of conservative treatment you continue to experience symptoms, contact Laser Spine Institute to learn about our numerous minimally invasive spine procedures.
+If after several weeks of conservative treatment you continue to experience symptoms, contact Laser Spine Institute to learn about the benefits of our minimally invasive spine surgery.

 We can help you receive a free MRI review* to determine if you are a potential candidate for one of our procedures.